G7DAO/protocol/web3/docgen/src/contracts/staking/Staker.sol/contract.Staker.md

 ```

 ### Staked
+Emitted when a user opens a position under a given pool.

 ```solidity
 event Staked(uint256 positionTokenID, address indexed owner, uint256 indexed poolID, uint256 amountOrTokenID);
 ```

 ### UnstakeInitiated
+Emitted when a user initiates an unstake on a position they hold.

 ```solidity
 event UnstakeInitiated(uint256 positionTokenID, address indexed owner);
 ```

 ### Unstaked
+Emitted when a user unstakes a position they hold.

 ```solidity
 event Unstaked(uint256 positionTokenID, address indexed owner, uint256 indexed poolID, uint256 amountOrTokenID);